hamzilitary/angular-two-week/README.md

 ## description

-I plan on being able to get the weather and determine if an activity should be recommended based on that
+Eventually an activities planner based on the weather.
+I plan on being able to get the weather and determine if an activity should be recommended based on that.

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).